 Stretching is a major issue to avoid with undergarments, especially EBY panties.
 EBY uses a unique technology to create ultra seamless lines, so any excessive pulling will have a negative effect on the seamless nature of the garment.
 Not only that, but tugging can impair our innovative no-slip grip, which prevents the panty from slipping down, riding up, and bunching, so take that into consideration whenever you’re preparing to remove period stains.

-When it comes to removing blood stains, cold water will always be your best friend.
-Hot water will only make matters worse because it will work to set the stain, not treat it.
-The colder the water you use, the better the results will be, so it’s best to bring out the icy cold water every time you spot a red spot.
+When it comes to removing blood stains, ice-cold water will always be your best friend.
+Hot water will only make matters worse because it will work to set the period stains into your underwear.
+The colder the water you use, the better the results will be, so it’s best to bring out the icy cold running water every time you spot a red spot.
 When you start to notice the red running through the water, that’s how you know you’re doing it right!

-Next time you find some period stains on your underwear, remember to put away the fancy stain removal products and pull out the classics.
-Products like bleach or even a toothbrush can help save the day, so why waste your perfectly good (and expensive) products on your underwear?
-Using a toothbrush is a great way to ensure you’re not going overboard on your scrubbing, while bleach is better reserved as a last resort stain solution.
+Next time you have period stained panties, remember to put away the fancy stain removal products and pull out the classics.
+Products like bleach, liquid laundry detergent, and even a toothbrush can help save the day, so why waste your perfectly good (and expensive) products on your underwear?
+Using a toothbrush is a great way to ensure you’re not going overboard on your scrubbing, while bleach is better reserved as a last resort stain remover solution.
 Moreover, it’s important to note that bleach should only be used on lighter fabrics, and on underwear that is compatible with bleach.

 When in doubt, bring the baking soda out.
 Create a mixture that is two parts baking soda and one part cold water.
-Gently rub the mixture into the stain and leave it be for 30 minutes.
+Gently rub the mixture into the period blood on the underwear and leave it be for 30 minutes.
 After 30 minutes, the mixture will begin to harden.
 Lightly brush the excess baking soda solution off the panties with a soft toothbrush and the stain should be lifted.
 Baking soda behaves as a rougher exfoliant than the rest, so this trick is bound to work!

 Lastly, if you have some Aspirin to spare, you can make an Aspirin solution that is sure to yield the same results as the solution above.
 Crush a couple of Aspirin with a little bit of cold water to form a paste, and then gently rub over the stain.
 For a more stubborn stain, be advised to use a toothbrush to scrape off the excess paste from the underwear.
 Just like baking soda, Aspirin is a rough exfoliant that is guaranteed to always get the job done.